absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.11.1
+- **Export**:
+  - Embed Textures is not longer enabled by default, but can now be enabled in the settings
 - **Translations:**
   - Added a warning when you are temporarily IP banned by Google Translate
 - **Settings and Updates:**